Pringle House (New Zealand)

 Pringle House is a vacant building in Wellington, New Zealand.
-An earthquake-prone building, it was damaged in the 2013 Seddon earthquake and has been empty since then.
-The Greater Wellington Regional Council bought it in 1987 just after it was built, and sold it in 2015 to Eyal Aharoni.
+An earthquake-prone building, it was damaged in the 2013 Seddon earthquake and has since been empty.
+Pringle House was built in the late 1980s and bought by the Greater Wellington Regional Council bought it in 1987.
+The council sold it in 2015 to Eyal Aharoni.

 Building

 Pringle House is ten storeys tall and is located at 142 Wakefield Street.
-It was built in the late 1980s.
+As of 2025 the building is blocked off to prevent people from entering the building.